The First Search for Optical Transient as a Counterpart of a Month-timescale IceCube Neutrino Multiplet Event: Analysis

-The level 3 selection is object-wise Galactic source cut for removal of remaining Galactic sources and AGNs.
+The level 3 selection is object-wise cut to remove remaining Galactic sources and AGNs.
 First, we basically follow the cut used in the ZTF filtering system: (1) if there is an object detected in Pan-STARRS1 (PS1) image within 1.5 arcsec, it should be a galaxy-like object based on “star-galaxy separation score" ({\tt sgscore}: \citealt{tachibana2018PASP..130l8001T}) ranging from 0 (galaxy-like) to 1 (star-like).
 While ZTF applies a criterion of ${\tt sgscore}<0.5$, we instead adopt ${\tt sgscore}<0.83$, following the FoM (Figure of Merit) threshold described in \cite{tachibana2018PASP..130l8001T}, in order to maintain a higher signal TPR.
-This threshold recover 99.5 \% of galaxy-like objects, which corresponds to a TPR of $0.995$ in our filtering system.
+This threshold recover 99.5 \% of galaxy-like objects, which corresponds to a TPR of $0.9950 \pm{0.0004}$ in our filtering system.

 This relaxed cut leads to an increase in the number of background objects passing this criterion.
 Therefore, we add further criteria using cross match with catalog sources as follows: (2) No Gaia variable sources within 1.5 arcsec (\citealt{2023rimoldini, 2023eyer}, through Part 4 Variability catalog in \citealt{gaiavar2022yCat.1358....0G})\footnote{Gaia variable sources catalog is constructed by the data taken well before the detection of \triplet\ (from July 25, 2014, to May 28, 2017).
 Thus, they are unlikely to be the source that emit neutrino flare with the short time duration ($T_{\rm w}=30~{\rm days}$) considered in this study.}, (3) No Gaia sources with a significant ($> 3 \sigma$) proper motion within 1.5 arcsec (\citealt{gaiadr32023A&A...674A...1G}, through Part 1 Main source catalog in \citealt{gaiamain2022yCat.1355....0G}), and (4) No known AGNs within 1.5 arcsec \citep{2010veron, 2015flesch}.